 Ph.D.
 Teaching Award

-The Warrington College of Business Administration seeks to recognize excellence in teaching by its Ph.D. students.
-The College offers a teaching award for three Ph.D. students each academic year who are teaching a course for which they have sole responsibility.
+The Warrington College of Business seeks to recognize excellence in teaching by its Ph.D. students.
+The College offers a teaching award for up to three Ph.D. students each academic year who are teaching a course for which they have sole responsibility.

 Be sure to observe the following deadlines to submit your award documents:

-- If you taught during the Summer 2021 through Spring 2022 semesters, submit your award documents by June 1, 2022.
+- If you are teaching during the Summer 2021 through Spring 2022 semesters, submit your award documents by June 1, 2022.

-- If you taught during the Summer 2022 through Spring 2023 semesters, submit your award documents by June 1, 2023.
+- If you are teaching during the Summer 2022 through Spring 2023 semesters, submit your award documents by June 1, 2023.